Predicting Hate Intensity of Twitter Conversation Threads: Methodology

 \subsubsection{Estimating Latent Representation of Upcoming Conversation Threads}

-The designed decoder needs the latent representations of both historical conversation threads and future conversation threads to reconstruct the complete hate intensity profile.
-However, our primary objective is to predict the future hate intensity profile on the basis of historical information.
+The designed decoder needs the latent representations of historical and future conversation threads to reconstruct the complete hate intensity profile.
+However, our primary objective is to predict the future hate intensity profile based on historical information.
 To provide the decoder with the ability to perform prediction, we propose a future representation predictor that uses historical information to estimate the latent representation of future hate intensity profile $\mathcal{X}_f$.
 Then, combined with the latent representation of historical conversation threads, the output can be fed into the decoder.

-Specifically, we utilize the prior knowledge extracted by the fuzzy clustering module, and the latent representation $\mathcal{X}_c$ of the historical conversation threads.
+Specifically, we utilize the prior knowledge extracted by the fuzzy clustering module and the latent representation $\mathcal{X}_c$ of the historical conversation threads.
 To avoid the estimation problem being unduly influenced by prior knowledge, we design the predictor in two steps.
 In the first step, for each conversation thread, the prior latent representation of historical conversation threads $X_h^c$ contains the required information to predict the latent representation of future conversation threads.
-And we have the expected latent representation $\mathcal{X}_h$ encoded from the initial historical replay chains.
+Moreover, we have the expected latent representation $\mathcal{X}_h$ encoded from the initial historical replay chains.
 As a result, we use the difference operator on the expected ($\mathcal{X}_h$) and estimated priors ($\mathcal{X}^c_h$) of the historical conversation threads to evaluate the deviation of these two representations.
 Secondly, a single-layer perceptron $\mathcal{FP}_d(\cdot)$ is used to learn the representation ($X_d$) in a hidden space, indicating the dissimilarity between the prior knowledge and the history conversation threads.

 We finally obtain the $X_{hc}$ vector by concatenating the provided input $X_h$, the pre-processed prior $X_d$ and $X^c_f$ as, $X_{hc} = X_h \oplus X_d \oplus X^c_f$.
 The second stage is the deep linear transformation model $\mathcal{FP}_p(\cdot)$ that predicts the upcoming hate intensity in the latent space $X^*_f$ as follows: